mlbench/mlbench.github.io/_drafts/pytorch-adaptation-tutorial.md

 That's it.
 Now the training will report the loss of each worker back to the Dashboard and show it in a nice Graph.

+The full code (with some additional improvements) is in our [Github Repo](https://github.com/mlbench/mlbench-benchmarks/blob/master/examples/mlbench-pytorch-tutorial/)

 ## Creating a Docker Image for Kubernetes

 To actually run our code, we need to wrap it in a Docker Image.
 We could create one from scratch, but it's easier to use the PyTorch Base image provided by MLBench, which already includes everything you might need for executing a PyTorch model.